11 killed and more than 30 injured after a truck plowed into a bar in the Dominican Republic

 The crash occurred in the early hours of Sunday in the southern community of Azua, located west of the capital, Santo Domingo, Juan Salas, the director of civil defense, told The Associated Press.

+One of the victims was a police sergeant, said police spokesman Diego Pesqueira.

-It wasn’t immediately clear what caused the crash, although authorities are reviewing cameras in the area, he said.
+It wasn’t immediately clear what caused the crash, although authorities are reviewing cameras in the area, Salas said.

+Pesqueira said the driver of the truck fled the scene and has not been found.
+He said police detained a passenger in the truck, which was transporting avocados.

 Most of the injured were taken to a nearby hospital.
 Their condition was not immediately known, Salas said.